-If bash is started with the name rbash, or the $-\mathbf{r}$ option is supplied at invocation, the shell becomes restricted.
+If bash is started with the name rbash, or the -r option is supplied at invocation, the shell becomes restricted.
 A restricted shell is used to set up an environment more controlled than the standard shell.
-It behaves identically to bash with the exception that the following are disallowed or not performed:
+It

 - changing directories with cd - setting or unsetting the values of SHELL, PATH, HISTFILE, ENV, or BASH_ENV - specifying command names containing / - specifying a filename containing a / as an argument to the . builtin command - specifying a filename containing a slash as an argument to the history builtin command - specifying a filename containing a slash as an argument to the -p option to the hash builtin command - importing function definitions from the shell environment at startup - parsing the value of SHELLOPTS from the shell environment at startup - redirecting output using the >, >|, <>, >&, &>, and >> redirection operators - using the exec builtin command to replace the shell with another command - adding or deleting builtin commands with the -f and -d options to the enable builtin command - using the enable builtin command to enable disabled shell builtins - specifying the -p option to the command builtin command - turning off restricted mode with set +r or set +o restricted.